 Ammunition, Guns and Mountings Definitions.

 Year.
 Guns were designated either by their caliber in inches if it

 was a whole number or in millimeters for all others.
 The Pattern

-Year was the date the weapon was accepted into service.
-After 1917,
+Year was the date that the weapon was accepted into service.
+After

-a project number was added and all calibers were designated only in millimeters.
+1917, a project number was added and all calibers were then designated

 United States of America Designations

 Up until just after World War II, each caliber of USN guns was identified by its length in calibers, a mark number and a modification number, the original modification designation being "Mod 0".
 For example, 16"/50 Mark 7 Mod 0 meant a gun firing 16-inch (40.64 cm) projectiles with a barrel 16 x 50 = 800 inches (20.320 m) long, was the seventh gun in the 16-inch (40.64 cm) series and was built to the original design with no modifications.
 A few smaller guns built or purchased mainly in the latter part of the 19th century were known by the weight of their projectiles; the 1-pounder through 6-pounder.
 Roman numerals were used for Mark designations until about 1920 when arabic numerals were substituted in BuOrd documents.

 Gun Mod numbers generally indicated changes to the original design for new guns or a change made to a finished gun.
 For example, a change in the rifling pattern from the original design might be designated as Mod 1 and new guns built with this rifling would be so designated.
 Guns more heavily modified would be given new Mark numbers, such as the 14-inch (35.56 cm) Mark 4 guns rebuilt during the 1930s and then redesignated as Mark 11 guns.